pascalgrimaud/qualitoast/README.md

 ## Description

-This application was generated using JHipster 4.6.2, with the following options:
+This application was generated using JHipster 4.3.0, upgraded to 4.11.1, with the following options:
 - Angular
 - Maven
 - PostgreSQL